The Rundown

 Dog crate trays and pans can serve a few different purposes, not always exclusive to using a crate, but they are certainly useful when you do have to leave your pup confined.

-Firstly, if your dog has to spend any extended periods of time in their crate, chances are they’re going to need to go at some point.
+Firstly, if your dog has to spend any extended periods of time in their dog crate, chances are they’re going to need to go at some point.
 Your pup’s tray will ensure that there is no leakage, because cleaning up spills is bad enough when they’re contained – nobody wants to clean up half the living room!

 Trays keep liquid contained, which is invaluable when you are coming home to a possible mess.
-We do advise making sure that your pooch has enough space in their crate to allow for messes while still having dry space to sit in.
+We do advise making sure that your pooch has enough space in their dog crate to allow for messes while still having dry space to sit in.

-Apart from this, they give your pup’s paws a solid surface to stand on when in their crate.
+Apart from this, they give your pup’s paws a solid surface to stand on when in their dog crate.
 It can’t be comfy for pups to have a metal grid under them while in their crate, even if they have a bed, so giving them a firm surface can make your pet’s crate experience far more comfortable.

 There are generally three options when it comes to materials – metal, plastic, or rubber.
 It really depends on what you and your dog need as to which would be best for you.